0xt3j4s/billing-system-script/README.md

 ```

 ## Run
-To run the tool, use the command:
+To run the script, use the command:
 ```bash
 go run main.go bill.go
 ```